storj-archived/blog/content/post/business/results-of-our-experiment-with-salary-transparency.md

 #### 3. Employee perception (qualitative)

-Qualitative employee feedback when we announced the policy---and over the intervening year---has been overwhelmingly positive.
+Qualitative employee feedback when we announced the policy—and over the intervening year—has been overwhelmingly positive.
 Employees appreciated the transparency.
 We've also seen a marked reduction in the vague feelings that some people are treated better than others or that compensation would be radically better at another company.
 Employees not only like the transparency, but report that they feel better about their compensation.

 #### 4. Employee/manager Conversations